Blob-Guardians/blobtoss-cli/README.md

 Made during Devconnect '23 @ Istanbul

+> [Watch our presentation](http://34.134.77.77:3333/stream/video?slot=135474) stored directly in the beaconchain 🙂.
+The video size is 31MB and was divided into 251 blobs of 128KB each.
+Uploading at a rate of 6 blobs per transaction took 16m33s and costed us 32,899,072 Blob Gas on devnet-11.

 CLI for messing around with multi-part blobs.
 Based on blob-utils by Inphi.

 To get started run: